Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

 lacquered, varnished, or otherwise coated.

-to ensure the effective antimicrobial performance of the copper
+hygiene and to ensure the effective antimicrobial performance of

-alloy surface.
-Cleaning agents typically used for traditional touch
+the copper alloy surface.
+Cleaning agents typically used for

-surfaces are permissible and should be used in accordance with the
+traditional touch surfaces are permissible and should be used in

 Antimicrobial Copper surfaces may be used in hospitals, other